PrefectHQ/prefect/docs/tutorial/flows.md

 ---
 ## What is a flow?

-A [flow](/concepts/flows/) is the basis of all Prefect workflows.
-A flow is a Python function decorated with a `@flow` decorator.
+A [flow](/concepts/flows/) is the basis of all Prefect workflows, it's a Python function decorated with a `@flow` decorator.

 Some important points about flows: